DanielHoffmann/wasm-performance-test/README.md

 Testing JS/Wasm communication

-## render2dTestJS()
+## render2dTestJS(threads)

-Complex animation written in JS that renders to a 600x600 canvas
+Complex animation written in JS that renders to a 600x600 canvas.
+This is implemented using webworkers and can be parallelized to improve performance (first parameter is number of threads, defaults to 1)

 ## render2dTestWasm()

-Same as render2dTestJS, but written in C but rendering to a browser canvas by passing a C buffer to it
+Same as render2dTestJS, but written in C but rendering to a browser canvas by passing a C buffer to it.
+This version is not multithreaded because wasm doesn't support threads yet

 ## workerTest()